Writing

 The shadows and golden shadows to avoid getting stuck in on the path

-A lot of spiritual practice centres around cultivating more freedom, beauty, truth, love and wellbeing in the world.
+A lot of spiritual practice centres around cultivating more freedom, beauty, truth, love, and wellbeing in the world.

-This sounds beautiful, and it is, but often the things that stop people from accessing these things are shadows and being caught in subconscious double binds.
-There’s a risk that by focusing too intently on the positive things that your conscious mind wants, spiritual practice can take you further away from the depths and truth of experience by papering over the cracks, ignoring the difficult bits and sweeping things under the carpet.
-It can easily become a place for subtle or overt toxic positivity that keeps you in an addictive loop that is far from truth and love.
+There’s a risk that by focusing too intently on the positive things, spiritual practice can take you further away from the depths and truth of experience and encourage people to paper over the cracks, ignore the difficult bits, and sweep things under the carpet.
+Practice can easily become a place for subtle or overt toxic positivity that keeps you in an addictive loop that is far from truth and love.